 TaxAdd to Portfolio

-Chris is developing a substantial contentious and advisory tax practice in which he is instructed in cases by both HMRC and the taxpayer.
+Chris is developing a substantial contentious and advisory tax practice in which he is instructed in cases by HMRC and on behalf of the taxpayer.
 He has extensive experience of both statutory appeals and judicial review claims in the tax context.